Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Proof of the main theorem

 is a sum of martingales and hence a martingale.
-Note that the rescaling by $\alpha$ corresponds to a multiplication of the diffusion coefficient by $\sqrt{\alpha}$.
+Note that the rescaling by $\alpha$ corresponds to a multiplication of the diffusion coefficient $\sigma$ by $\sqrt{\alpha}$.
+(In fact, from the definition of a martingale solution, it follows immediately that if $\mu_t$ is a solution of~\eqref{eqn:F0-IC}, then $\tilde \mu_t=\mu_{t/\alpha}$ solves

+with initial the same initial condition.)
 Due to the independence of the processes, the quadratic variation of the aforementioned martingale is given by

 This shows existence of a martingale solution in the sense Definition~\ref{def:solutions}, for initial conditions given by $\frac{1}{\alpha}\sum_{i =1}^N \delta_{z^i_t}$.